Graphical Model Inference with Erosely Measured Data: Discussion

 \section{Discussion}

-In this paper, we address the graphical model inference problem under the \emph{erose} measurement setting, where irregular observational patterns lead to vastly different sample sizes for different node pairs.
-We propose a novel inference method, the \emph{GI-JOE} (\textbf{G}raph \textbf{I}nference when \textbf{J}oint \textbf{O}bservations are \textbf{E}rose) approach, to quantify the different uncertainty levels over the graph caused by the erose measurements, including both an edge-wise inference method and an FDR control procedure.
-When testing any given node pair $(a,b)$, we characterize its Type I error and power in terms of the sample sizes involving $a,b$'s neighbors; We also show that GI-JOE (FDR) can successfully control the FDR under appropriate conditions.
-Finally, through a number of synthetic data experiments and a real neuroscience data example, we validate the efficacy of our GI-JOE approach for different graph structures and measurement patterns.
+In this paper, we propose the \emph{GI-JOE} (\textbf{G}raph \textbf{I}nference when \textbf{J}oint \textbf{O}bservations are \textbf{E}rose) approach to address the graphical model inference problem under the \emph{erose} measurement setting, where irregular observational patterns lead to vastly different sample sizes for node pairs.
+Our GI-JOE approach quantifies the different uncertainty levels over the graph induced by the erose measurements, including both an edge-wise inference method and an FDR control procedure.
+We characterize the Type I error and power for testing any node pair $(a,b)$ by considering the sample sizes involving $a,b$'s neighbors; We also guarantee the valid FDR control of GI-JOE (FDR) under appropriate conditions.
+Finally, our experiments with synthetic and real data demonstrate the efficacy of our approach for different graphs and measurement patterns.

-Graph learning with erose measurements is commonly seen in practice but is understudied as a research problem, and there are still many open questions that could be investigated in the future.
-For instance, this paper focuses on the Gaussian graphical models, while it is also possible to extend the theory and methods to nonparanormal graphical models.
-Our current results are based on a variant of the neighborhood lasso, while one may also consider a variant of the graphical lasso or CLIME and investigate their potential in the erose measurement setting.
-Another practical but challenging setting not considered in this paper is data-dependent erose measurements, which requires novel methods and theory, since the sample covariance matrix would be biased in this setting and the plug-in type approach no longer works.
+Graph learning with erose measurements is a common but understudied problem, and there are still many open questions for future investigation.
+For instance, it is possible to extend our theory and methods to general sub-Gaussian data or semiparametric graphical models.
+Our problem setting is closely related to the latent variable graphical models when some pairwise sample sizes are extremely low, and some ideas in this line of work might be useful to further improve our method with relaxed sample size conditions.
+In addition, our current results are based on a variant of the neighborhood lasso, while one may also consider a variant of the graphical lasso or CLIME and investigate their potential in the erose measurement setting.
+Another practical but challenging setting not considered in this paper is data-dependent erose measurements, which requires novel methods and theory since the sample covariance matrix would be biased in this setting and the plug-in type approach no longer works.
 Furthermore, erosely measured data sometimes take the form of a time series, and the temporal dependence could have an effect on the edge-wise variance computation, calling for new inference methodologies.